-Dynamic Sensory Motor Integration was developed by Dynamic Edge founder Karen Muncey based on decades of work with both military Special Forces units and professional sports teams such as the Edmonton Oilers, the Detroit Red Wings, the New York Rangers, the Edmonton Eskimos, and the Ottawa Senators.
-This world class training is now available to both amateur athletes as well as pros through Dynamic Edge.
+Dynamic Sensory Motor Integration is a Sports Vision training system developed by Dynamic Edge founder Karen Muncey based on decades of work with both military Special Forces units and professional sports teams such as the Edmonton Oilers, the Detroit Red Wings, the New York Rangers, the Edmonton Eskimos, and the Ottawa Senators.

 The training program begins with an evaluation of the athlete's current skill levels, in terms of their strengths and weaknesses, as compared to a database of elite athletes (primarily NHL and Special Forces) that has been compiled since 1984.
-The evaluation is conducted over five sessions using the DynaVision and Vizual Edge tools.
+The evaluation is conducted over five training sessions using the DynaVision and Vizual Edge tools.
 An Evaluation Report is generated is based on the objective measurements provided by these tools.
+Based on the evaluation results, a training program is designed.

 Vizual Edge1 is a computer-based training program developed by Dr. Barry Seiller, an opthalmologist and founder of the Visual Fitness Institute.
 It complements DynaVision training by measuring and improving eye muscle strength and balance which affects your timing, depth perception, decision making, and your ability to track objects as they move rapidly toward or away from you.